 COMPASSION AND COMFORT FOR THOSE IN THE GREATEST NEED.
 Regardless of a person’s religious affiliation, yoga and meditation can help free a person from his/her physical nature to unite with the Divine within—which is a spiritual and life changing experience.
-Yoga and meditation alleviate pain and suffering, and heal and rehabilitate minds, bodies, and spirits.
+Yoga and meditation alleviate pain and suffering, and heal minds, bodies, and spirits.

 CALM, COMPASSIONATE, CENTERING JOURNEY.
 There are people in prison who should be incarcerated.
 There are others who have made mistakes based on poor judgment, lack of impulse control, poor parenting and socialization.
 Many are victims of a system that persecutes people of color.
 Others are emotionally shattered from a single or multiple traumatic experiences and abuse, and while stumbling through life, make terrible mistakes.

 Prison Yoga + Meditation practices are compassionate, centering experiences that take those suffering from past and present trauma away from the stress of being incarcerated and the many uncertainties of their existences, bringing comfort to those who are stressed, anxious, and fearful.